 Recently I attended The Alliance for Massage Therapy Education's first annual conference in Park City, Utah.
-While there I attended a workshop presented by Kevin Pierce to discuss the Massage Therapy Body of Knowledge.
-For those of you that don't know, The Massage Therapy Body of Knowledge (MTBOK), is a document that has been created under the direction of the Massage Therapy Body of Knowledge stewards who consist of representatives from AMTA, ABMP, FSMTB, MTF and NCBTMB.
+While there, I attended a workshop presented by Kevin Pierce to discuss the Massage Therapy Body of Knowledge.
+For those of you who don't know, The Massage Therapy Body of Knowledge (MTBOK) is a document created under the direction of the Massage Therapy Body of Knowledge stewards who consist of representatives from AMTA, ABMP, FSMTB, MTF, and NCBTMB.

-The document;s intention is to represent the massage community.
+The document intends to represent the massage community.
 As stated in the document itself, the 4 crucial elements of the document are:

-Although the MTBOK has no legal authority, the document may be used by regulatory bodies in their decision-making processes in regard to massage therapy.
+Although the MTBOK has no legal authority, regulatory bodies may use the document in their decision-making processes regarding massage therapy.
 At the workshop I attended, this was a central point of concern and debate.
-Some felt the MTBOK was overtly limiting in its Scope of Practice for massage, while others felt it might be overreaching in its attempts to define entry-level skills
+Some felt the MTBOK was overtly limiting in its Scope of Practice for massage, while others felt it might be overreaching in its attempts to define entry-level skills.

 As Kevin Pierce stated during the workshop, "Our profession is becoming regulated.
 There is no going back."
-That being said, if you would like your voice to be heard and affect how you are represented by the Massage Therapy Body of Knowledge, then I encourage you to read it and participate in its creation.
+That being said, if you would like your voice to be heard and affect how the Massage Therapy Body of Knowledge represents you, then I encourage you to read it and participate in its creation.

 The MTBOK is intended to be a living document, meaning it can be revised and changed as massage therapists, such as you, participate in the process.
-You're asked to submit your comments in regard to the Massage Therapy Body of Knowledge by e-mail at email@example.com.
+You're asked to submit your comments regarding the Massage Therapy Body of Knowledge by e-mail at email@example.com.